Run an OMERO client in Docker

 Default commands

 When you run my-omeropy-dockerfile the bash shell is automatically started.
-This is the default in the parent centos:7 image.
+This is the default in the parent rockylinux:9 image.

 Change the default command by adding CMD to the end of your Dockerfile: